ducalex/retro-go/README.md

 ## Prerequisites
 You will need a working installation of [esp-idf](https://docs.espressif.com/projects/esp-idf/en/v4.0.2/) version 3.3.4 or 4.0.2.
 The legacy (make) build system isn't supported, only idf/cmake.

-An optional patch to improve SD Card compatibility can be found in the tools folder.
+An optional patch to improve SD Card compatibility can be found in the `tools/patches` folder as well as one to enable exFAT support.

 _Note: many other versions of esp-idf will work but at least 3.3.0, 4.0.0, 4.1.0, and 4.2.0 are known to have driver bugs resulting in no audio or no SD Card support.
 For now the best choice is 4.0.2.
 I will update this document when 4.1 or 4.2 fix the driver issues._